 The Cohutta Wilderness is defined by its two watersheds and their namesake rivers that travel across its land.
 The two watersheds are divided by Cohutta Mountain rising as high as 4149 feet at Cowpen Mountain where Old Hwy 2 traversed the ridge which is now the East Cowpen Trail.

 All the rainfall to the east of Cohutta Mountain flows eventually into the Jacks River.
-The headwaters for the Jacks River begins about 7 miles outside the wilderness so once its trail joins the river it is flowing nicely.
+The headwaters of the Jacks River begins about 7 miles outside the wilderness so once its trail joins the river, it is flowing nicely.
 The Jacks River is just majestic and its trail spans the wilderness from its Dally Gap Trailhead near Blue Ridge, GA to its northwest trailhead right across the Tennessee state line in the Alaculsy Valley.
 This one trail has 42 river crossings.
 And not to be outdone the Conasauga River Trail has a respectable 38 river crossings.

 The Cohutta Wilderness has multiple ridgeline trails such as Hemp Top Trail in the north that offer breathtaking winter views on top of Big Frog Mountain.
-Near the peak of 4,200 feet there is the ability to stand on the highest spot east of the Mississippi and look to the left and view deep into Georgia and to the right and view deep into the Tennessee Valley on top of the geographic Blue Ridge and Tennessee Valley Divide.
+Near the peak of 4,200 feet, there is the ability to stand on the highest spot east of the Mississippi and look to the left and view deep into Georgia and to the right and view deep into the Tennessee Valley on top of the geographic Blue Ridge and Tennessee Valley Divide.

 The Cohutta Wilderness in Georgia is part of the Chattahoochee National Forest which has a combined area of 750,145 acres.
 There are numerous excellent trails immediately adjacent to the wilderness that are part of the Chattahoochee National Forest.
 Emery Creek Trail is a river trail in its lower section with two 40 foot waterfalls and becomes a mountain trail in its upper section.
 Some of these trails continue into Tennessee where they become part of the Cherokee National Forest.